 While inclusion in the national wild and scenic rivers system increases protection for a river, it does not forbid all use or development.
-WSRA permits some public use so long as the river values are not harmed.
+WSRA permits public use on designated rivers, as long as the outstanding river values are protected and enhanced and the facilities are necessary and not feasible to locate outside the river corridor.
 When a river is designated, individual segments are classified as "wild," "scenic," or "recreational," based on the level of development at the time of designation, and this classification determines the level of development, such as roads and buildings, that may be allowed in the segment in the future.
-In order to determine the permitted levels of use, a river manager must prepare a comprehensive management plan specifying the steps that the agency will take to protect and enhance the river and its immediate environment.
+To determine the permitted levels of use, a river manager must prepare a comprehensive management plan specifying the steps that the agency will take to protect and enhance the river and its immediate environment.